-5G has been getting a lot of attention in the media — some good, and some bad.
-For many people, it’s not totally clear what the technology represents.
+5G has been getting a lot of attention in the media — some good and some bad.
+For many people, it’s not clear what the technology represents.
 So let’s clear it up: 5G technology is the fifth generation of cellular networking and is an upgrade of the current 4G LTE standard.

 What Is 5G?

-5G is the latest generation of cellular network technology, designed to help mobile network providers meet the ever-increasing demands of users as more devices make use of the cellular network, and the amount of data being sent increases exponentially.
+5G is the latest generation of cellular network technology, designed to help mobile network providers meet the ever-increasing demands of users as more devices make use of the cellular network, and the amount of data sent increases exponentially.

 Modern applications require high speeds and low latency to give users a good experience.
 Today, cellular technology is used for a variety of services, including streaming video services, augmented reality tools and real-time tracking.
 These use cases are a huge departure from the old days of merely downloading a web page or loading a static map.